 If You Train Two or Three Days Per Week

-Those who lift two or three times per week can cut their sessions down to 45 to 60 minutes, Thompson says.
+The optimal workout length for those who lift two or three times per week is 45 to 60 minutes, Thompson says.
 This should give you plenty of time to hammer a few different muscle groups during each session.

 For example, day one could include upper-body moves such as chest presses, lat pulldowns, overhead presses and planks, she says.
 Day two could include lower-body exercises like lunges, squats, glute bridges, deadlifts and calf raises.